-Whatever happened to the days of French penpals, letters to grandparents, and declarations of love from the shy boy in class?
+Whatever happened to the days of penpals, letters to grandparents, and declarations of love from someone shy in the classroom?
 If the thought of receiving envelopes addressed to you makes you feel warm and glowing, then luckily Valentine’s Day is upon us, and there's no reason not to indulge in the nostalgic act of letter-writing.

 Rituals of the past

 The act of sending letters makes us itch to dig out our old fountain pen.
 We know the ritual off by heart: choosing the best writing paper, practicing our finest handwriting and then adding a personal touch with a spritz of our favourite perfume so that our crush may recognise us by its scent.
 This year, why not indulge in the romance of a love letter, with a contemporary botanical twist.

 Good presentation makes all the difference when it comes to writing heartfelt letters.
 Download our attractive writing paper, illustrated with a botanical drawing.
 Once it's printed, take up your pen and pour your heart out on paper.

 Smell is an extremely powerful sense.
 The waft of a fragrance can transport you back to the most incredible memories, and can also evoke emotions.
 Just think of your lover’s jumper, freshly baked bread, or the tiny bottle of fragrance you carry in your bag.

 If you have a signature perfume, now's a good time to use it.
 Ideally, it'll be something botanical, like Figuier by Diptyque, or Baudelaire by Byredo.
 Scents like these won't ever be out of place on your skin, and they're perfect for love letters.